 What is The Harmonica Pocket?

-Silly and sweet, The Harmonica Pocket is a young at heart duo from Port Townsend, Washington.
+Silly and sweet, The Harmonica Pocket is a young at heart band from Port Townsend, Washington.

 Select themed shows include “Get Loose with Dr. Seuss,” “Singing Thanksgiving,” and the early literacy program "U is for Ukulele."
 The Harmonica Pocket also offers Songwriting, Hula Hoop, Movement, and Music Theory workshops.
 A more complete list of Shows and Workshops are listed below.

 Prior family releases Sundrops and Apple Apple received critical acclaim including a pair of coveted Parents' Choice Gold Awards and NAPPA Medals.
 Their music is recorded in an off-grid studio powered by solar electricity and is being streamed all over the planet.

 The Harmonica Pocket has performed for busloads of children and grownups in theaters, classrooms, libraries, clubs, and festivals nationally and internationally.

-Put on a funny hat, come to a show and find out what everybody is smiling about.
+Put on a funny hat, come to a show and discover why everyone is so smitten with The Harmonica Pocket.

 Fun!
 Fun!
 Fun!
 Harmonica Pocket is definitely one of the most entertaining shows we have had.
 The kids were captivated for the entire program -- laughing, dancing, and singing along.
 The energy of this talented duo is really infectious!